ve3wwg/avr/attiny13/adc/README.md

     the ADC as part of the main loop.
 Example 2 starts the ADC once immediately after configuration.
 From that point on, it only has to check for completion from that point forward.

+Example 3:

+    Example 3 expands on example 2, by making it interrupt driven.
+    The interrupt service routine reads the ADC result and deposits the ADC result into SRAM.
+The ISR also sets a flag in SRAM to signal to the main program that a new conversion result is available.
+The main program then only has to check the SRAM flag and display the saved ADC value when the flag is set.